 - Human nutrition and health

 - Public policy and economics

-We invite researchers to complete and submit our funding application form during our winter/spring call for letters of intent (January 3, 2017 to March 31, 2017).
+We invite researchers to complete and submit our funding application form during our call for letters of intent.
 To be considered for funding, research projects must align with our research priorities, have a practical application within the industry, and the principal investigator must also work full-time in a Canadian institution or organization.

 Egg Farmers of Canada supports research in areas that will shape the future of egg farming in Canada.
-As part of our commitment, we have a research chair program focused specifically on the egg industry.
-Our chairholders are thought leaders in their fields and were selected for their commitment to research and innovation.
+Our Research Chair Network focuses specifically on issues and opportunities within the Canadian egg farming industry.

 Current research chairs